-The class teacher is responsible as the lead teacher for learning of every child or young person, including those with special educational needs and disabilities (SEND), supported by theSENDCO, Senior Leadership Team (SLT) and support staff.
+The class teacher is responsible as the lead teacher for learning of every child or young person, including those with special educational needs and disabilities (SEND), supported by the Special Educational Needs Co-ordinator (SENCO), Senior Leadership Team (SLT) and support staff.

-This policy was written by the SENDCO, in consultation with the staff, governors and a group of parent/carer representatives.
+This policy was written by the SENCO, in consultation with the staff, governors and a group of parent/carer representatives.